 Example of how factual information can be misinterpreted

 Here’s how the T3010 can innocently mislead the public.
-By searching on the Canadian Council of Christian Charities, you will see that for fiscal 2011 we raised almost $1.3 million with a fundraising ratio of 0% and administration ratio of 6%.
+Our T3010 for fiscal 2011 showed we raised almost $1.3 million with a fundraising ratio of 0% and administration ratio of 6%.
 That looks awfully good, so that’s in our favour.
 However, it also shows that we had a surplus of about $358,000, leaving the impression that we are raising more than we need and are hoarding cash rather than spending it on charitable programs.
 The amounts reported are accurate, but the interpretations are not.
 Here’s the rest of the story that the T3010 doesn’t tell:

 - We had no fundraising costs because we didn’t solicit any donations.
 However, if members are not set up to receive gifts of securities, they send their donors to our Community Trust Fund.
 We receive and receipt the gift, convert it to cash and send the proceeds to the member.
 Although it looks like we did fundraising, we didn’t.
 And neither do we give grants.